Life Stinks: Production

 Whoopi Goldberg was initially considered for Lesley Ann Warren's role; however, Brooks was uncertain whether he could convincingly play her love interest.
 Sailor's funeral was inspired by an incident that happened when Howard Morris was scattering his father's ashes.

+Release

+The film was screened out of competition at the 1991 Cannes Film Festival, prior to its theatrical release on July 26, 1991.

+Home media

+The 2015 Blu-Ray release includes a Brooks audio commentary and a short documentary feature about the making of the film.